France pushes Syria meeting at divided U.N. council

 | UNITED NATIONS

 UNITED NATIONS The U.N.
-Security Council agreed on Friday to a French request for a briefing on Syria's rights crackdown from the U.N. human rights chief next week, overcoming resistance from Russia, China and Brazil, Western envoys said.
+Security Council agreed on Friday to France's request for a briefing on Syria's rights crackdown from the U.N. human rights chief, overcoming resistance from Russia, China and Brazil, Western envoys said.

 "We expressed a position, a concern, which also some other members of the Security Council had ... that there is a division of labor," he told reporters, adding that Russia believed the Security Council was "intruding on the affairs of the Human Rights Council."